SaraNageeb/meta-frontend/2- Programming with JavaScript/10- Functions/1- Javascript Function.md

 * Function expressions can be used as an argument to another function, but function declarations cannot.

 * Function expressions can be anonymous, while function declarations cannot.

+**Benefits of function declarations**

+* It can make your code more readable.
+If you have a long function, giving it a name can help you keep track of what it’s doing.

+* Function declarations are hoisted, which means that they are available before they are defined in your code.
+This helps if you need to use the function before it is defined.

+**Benefits of function expressions**

+* They are more flexible than function declarations.
+You can create function expressions and assign them to different variables, which can be helpful when you need to use the same function in different places.

+* Function expressions are not hoisted, so you can’t use them before they are defined in your code.
+This helps if you want to make sure that a function is only used after it is defined.

+***